marksandhu/diningphilosopher/README.md

 diningphilospher
 ================

-A take on the classic diningh philosphers problem
+A take on the classic dining philosphers problem